etiennecadicidean/dcl-starter/WALKTHROUGH.md

 dcl start
 ```

-## Step 2: Remove everything from the game.ts
+## Step 2: Import a 3d model

+* Remove everything from the game.ts

-Add a reference to the scene origin
+* Add a reference to the scene origin
 ```js
 const sceneSize = 16;
 const origin = new Vector3(sceneSize/2, 0, sceneSize/2);
 ```

-Add a GLTF 3d model from sources
+* Add a GLTF 3d model from sources
 ```js
 const eiffelTower = new Entity() eiffelTower.addComponent(new GLTFShape("models/eiffel_tower.gltf"))